evankozliner/tech-team/tutorial.md

 # CSE 5914 - Docker Tutorial

 ## What is Docker?
+Docker is a containerization service.
+It puts your software into independent, lightweight, cross-platform containers that run your program.
+These containers are run like virtual machines by Docker itself.
+Thus, a program created on one system can be put into a Docker container that can in turn be run on any machine with Docker installed.
+This makes it possible to distribute complex applications in a platform-independent manner.

 ## Installing Docker
 1. Update your package lists by running the following command.